 But, if you have another favorite vegetable that you’d prefer to use, you can use the same foil packet cooking method.

 Grilled Shrimp Kabobs

-A little olive oil is added to these Grilled Shrimp Kabobs so they don’t stick to the grill.
-And that’s the only reason these have 1 WW Point each.
+A little olive oil is drizzled atop these so they don’t stick to the grill.
+And that’s the only reason these have any WW points.

 Grilled Corn On The Cob

 You could skip the butter on this Grilled Corn On The Cob to make it 0 points, but I wouldn’t.
 The butter adds such good flavor to the corn that really complimented by the extra flavor you get from grilling the corn as opposed to boiling it.

 Grilled Beer Can Chicken

 This whole chicken is 8 servings, which makes it only 1 WW Freestyle point per serving.
 That’s fantastic.

 Pair it with some vegetable side dishes for a really low point dinner.

 These Grilled Mushrooms are so good and so simple to make.
 And only 2 WW Points if you eat 1/4 of the pan.